Realizing groups as symmetries of infinite translation surfaces: Introduction

 \subsection{Symmetries of compact translation surfaces}

 A natural question is why we restrict ourselves to surfaces of infinite type.
 In order to make this clear, let us discuss for a moment our guiding question in the case of \emph{finite}-type translation surfaces.
 Since translation surfaces are Riemann surfaces, see~\cref{rmk:defs-TS}, the isometry group is a subgroup of the group of automorphisms of the Riemann surface.
-The Hurwitz automorphism theorem~\cite{Hurwitz}*{Abschnitt II.7} then implies that the isometry group is always finite, with order bounded by $84(g-1)$, where $g\ge 2$ is the genus of the surface, see, e.g.,~\cite{FarbMargalit}*{Theorem~7.4}.
+The Hurwitz automorphism theorem~\cite{Hurwitz}*{Abschnitt II.7} then implies that the isometry group is always finite, with order bounded by $84(g-1)$, where $g\ge 2$ is the genus of the surface, see, for example,~\cite{FarbMargalit}*{Theorem~7.4}.
+It is worth mentioning that any finite group occurs as automorphism group of a compact translation surface, more precisely of an origami (see~\cite{Hidalgo})\footnote{Here, automorphisms are meant as automorphisms of the translation structure again.}.
+However, Schlage-Puchta and Weitze-Schmith\"{u}sen show that the group of translations of a compact translation surface of genus $g$ has at most $4g-4$ elements and has exactly $4g-4$ elements if and only if it is a normal origami in the principal stratum, see~\cite{SP-WS17} for more details.
+In particular, the list of finite groups which can be realized as automorphism groups of translation surfaces of a fixed genus is exclusive.

 Regarding Veech groups, we know that they are always non-cocompact Fuchsian groups, see~\cite{HubertSchmidt:Veech}.
 Typically, they are quite small, and in fact, a generic\,\footnote{``Generic'' is here meant with respect to the Masur--Veech measure.} surface has trivial Veech group~\cite{Moller:affine}.
 However, there exist exceptional surfaces, called Veech (or lattice) surfaces, whose Veech group is a lattice.
 In this case, the geodesic flow (also called directional flow) exhibit special dynamical properties~\cites{Veech,HubertSchmidt:Veech}.
 Moreover, there are examples of Veech groups that are infinitely generated~\cite{HubertSchmidt:infinite}.